Chapter 11

 Chapter Explanation

 Thirty spokes converge upon a single hub.
 It is precisely where the hub is hollow that the wheel can turn, and the cart can carry people and goods to useful purpose.
-Water is mixed with clay and shaped into a vessel.
+Clay is kneaded with water and shaped into a vessel.
 It is precisely where the vessel is hollow within that it can hold water and broth to useful purpose.
 Doors and windows are cut to make a room.
-It is precisely where the doors and walls have openings that people can dwell within to useful purpose.
+It is precisely where the doors and windows open that people can dwell within to useful purpose.
 Therefore, having physical form is what makes something advantageous.
-Yet though something has physical form, it is the emptiness within that makes it useful.
+Yet it is the emptiness within that makes it useful.

 Discourse